Buy more food essentials ready to freeze and store.

 George Wither (1588-1667), English poet and pamphleteer

-“Jesus Christ the Apple Tree” by King’s College Choir, Cambridge;
+“Jesus Christ the Apple Tree” by the Choir of King’s College, Cambridge;

 Did you know…between the 17th and 19th centuries, Christmas decorations were not taken down on Twelfth Night but at Candlemas on February 2?
 It was considered bad luck to do away with the festive decorations any sooner.
 Candlemas marks the purification of the Virgin Mary 40 days after she gave birth to Jesus.
 All candles to be used in the coming year were traditionally blessed on this day.
 You will still see some religions keep up decorations through to Candlemas.